 AS COIL TEMPERATURE DROPS, THE LIKELIHOOD OF FROZEN COILS INCREASES

-The coil temperature and dewpoint is likely already lower than freezing which is only going to create ice build up.
-It’s energy intensive and hard on the compressor to continually defrost the coils when this happens plus it will take your cooling capacity offline.
+The coil temperature and dewpoint are likely already lower than freezing which is only going to create ice build-up.
+It’s energy-intensive and hard on the compressor to continually defrost the coils when this happens plus it will take your cooling capacity offline.
 This may affect your room temperature and jeopardize product integrity.